E-Sid/scripts/README.md

 Also, in case of subscores, there are `if` statements to make sure that the score entered is logical eg. in ACE-III if someone scores 4/5 in orientation in time.
 The test will ask about score for Mini-ACE which is out of 4.
 Logically, the result could be only 4 or 3.
 If the ACE-III orientation in time score is 1, the Mini-ACE would only be 1 or 0.
 The code makes sure that the results are coherent in that sense.
 The same principle guides registration & recall; one cannot recall, what one did not register. `while` loops ensure that values entered are within the accepted range only to minimise the GIGO effect.

 ### Efficiency
 Whenever possible, the codes are moving more towards the utilisation of `subroutines` esp. in Perl codes, to minimise code redundancy.
+The codes are compact with no GUI packaging to minimise use of system requirements.

 ### TIMTOWTDI
 Scripts (_esp.
 Perl scripts_) do not all function in the same way or written in the same style.
 Following Perl's philosophy _('There is more than one way to do it')_  multiple coding styles where used.

 ### D1T&DIW
 Each code strives to abide by Unix philosophy _'Do one thing and do it well'_

+### Future plans
+The current direction is towards focusing on Perl code due to their inherent versatility and ability to be used on multiple platforms.

 # List of scripts